 Infiniti Q50 Interior

 - "Even taller drivers will find the front seat spacious.
-The bolstered front sport seats are abundantly comfortable - they're deep, wide and long, with a thigh extender for additional support.
-At 5-foot-5, I easily had enough headroom in the backseat, but my 6-foot-6 passenger rode with his head brushing the ceiling - a common occurrence, he assured me." -- Cars.com
+The bolstered front sport seats are abundantly comfortable - they're deep, wide and long, with a thigh extender for additional support." -- Cars.com (2014)

-The 2014 Infiniti Q50 comes standard with a backup camera, automatic headlights, dual-zone automatic climate control, Bluetooth, two USB ports, a six-speaker stereo, satellite and HD Radio and Infiniti’s InTouch infotainment system, which features an upper 8-inch touch-screen display, which can also be accessed using a knob on the center console, as well as a lower 7-inch touch-screen display.
-Available features include a moonroof, adaptive headlights, adaptive cruise control, a 14-speaker Bose sound system, navigation and Infiniti’s Around View Monitor, which uses multiple cameras to give a 360-degree view around the vehicle.
-Optional safety features include blind spot warning, forward collision warning and lane departure warning systems.
+Standard features in the 2015 Infiniti Q50 include push-button start, a rearview camera, dual-zone automatic climate control, Bluetooth, two USB ports, an auxiliary audio input, a six-speaker sound system, satellite radio and Infiniti’s InTouch infotainment system, which features an upper 8-inch touch screen and a lower 7-inch touch screen.
+Available features include a 14-speaker Bose sound system, navigation, a moonroof, adaptive cruise control, adaptive headlights, blind spot monitoring, rear cross traffic monitoring, forward collision warning, automatic pre-collision braking, active lane keep assist and Infiniti’s Around View Monitor, which uses multiple cameras to give a 360-degree view around the vehicle when parking.

-- "Trunk volume is unchanged, at 13.5 cubic feet, and the rear seatbacks easily fold forward to create a nearly flat surface.
-We found loading a bicycle cumbersome, as neither the trunk opening nor the aperture leading into the passenger compartment is very big." -- Automobile Magazine
+- "Trunk volume is unchanged, at 13.5 cubic feet, and the rear seatbacks easily fold forward to create a nearly flat surface." -- Automobile Magazine (2014)